-Comparison group data are included to provide a context for interpreting your institution's statistics.
-If your institution did not define a Custom Comparison Group for this report by July 14, NCES selected a comparison group for you based on the institutional characteristics detailed immediately above the listing of the comparison group institutions.
-(If the Carnegie Classification of Institutions of Higher Education was used as an institutional characteristic in the definition of a comparison group, the 2005 Basic version was used.)
-The comparison group used in this report may not reflect your institution's peer group, or you may wish to compare your institution to other groups.
-The Executive Peer Tool (ExPT) (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.

-The custom comparison group chosen by Oakland University includes the following 15 institutions:

-- Cleveland State University (Cleveland, OH) - ▶ East Carolina University (Greenville, NC) - ▶ East Tennessee State University (Johnson City, TN) - Illinois State University (Normal, IL) - Indiana State University (Terre Haute, IN) - Portland State University (Portland, OR) - South Carolina State University (Orangeburg, SC) - ▶ Tennessee State University (Nashville, TN) - ▶ University of Akron Main Campus (Akron, OH) - ▶ University of Massachusetts-Boston (Boston, MA) - ▶ University of Missouri-St Louis (Saint Louis, MO) - ▶ University of Nevada-Las Vegas (Las Vegas, NV) ▶ University of Northern Colorado (Greeley, CO) - ▶ Wichita State University (Wichita, KS) - ▶ Wright State University-Main Campus (Dayton, OH)

-Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2009
+COMPARISON GROUP Comparison group data are included to provide a context for interpreting your institution's statistics.
+If your institution did not define a Custom Comparison Group for this report by July 15, NCES selected a comparison group for you.
+(In this case, the characteristics used to define the comparison group appears below.)
+The Executive Peer Tool (ExPT)(http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.
+The custom comparison group chosen by Oakland University includes the following 15 institutions: - ▶ Cleveland State University (Cleveland, OH) - ▶ East Carolina University (Greenville, NC) - ▶ East Tennessee State University (Johnson City, TN) - ▶ Illinois State University (Normal, IL) - Indiana State University (Terre Haute, IN) - ▶ Portland State University (Portland, OR) - ▶ South Carolina State University (Orangeburg, SC) - ▶ Tennessee State University (Nashville, TN) - ▶ University of Akron Main Campus (Akron, OH) - ▶ University of Massachusetts-Boston (Boston, MA) - ▶ University of Missouri-St Louis (Saint Louis, MO) - ▶ University of Nevada-Las Vegas (Las Vegas, NV) - ▶ University of Northern Colorado (Greeley, CO) - ▶ Wichita State University (Wichita, KS) - ▶ Wright State University-Main Campus (Dayton, OH) Figure 1.
+Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2010

-NOTE: For this survey year, institutions could report race and ethnicity using both 1977 (old) and 1997 (new) Office of Management and Budget categories.
-Categories shown in this figure are derived by adding comparable categories from both old and new; however, the "Two or more races" category appears only in the 1997 version.
+NOTE: For this survey year, institutions were required to report race and ethnicity using the 1997 (new) Office of Management and Budget categories.
 For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
 Median values for the comparison group will not add to 100 percent.
 See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2010, Fall Enrollment component.
+Level of degree Other 57 SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Fall Enrollment component.
 Figure 2.
-Unduplicated 12-month headcount of all students and of undergraduate students (2008-09), total FTE enrollment (2008-09), and full- and part-time fall enrollment (Fall 2009)
+Unduplicated 12-month headcount of all students and of undergraduate students (2009-10), total FTE enrollment (2009-10), and full- and part-time fall enrollment (Fall 2010)